Aalborg: Facilities

 Aalborg has a wide selection of shops and restaurants.
 In the city centre, there are both large department stores and smaller speciality shops.
 One of the largest shopping malls in Denmark, the Aalborg Storcenter, is to the south of the city in Skalborg.
 It has about 75 stores, including a large Bilka supermarket.
 The city has over 300 restaurants, catering in Danish, European and Asian dishes.
 Notable establishments include Irish House, a pub in the 17th-century Jens Olufsen's House.
 While Aalborg is renowned for its alcohol and nightlife, there are also a number of coffee shops.

 Aalborg has 12 large hotels, most within walking distance of the city centre.
 The Helnan Phønix Hotel is the largest, occupying what was originally built as a lavish private residence in 1783 for a Danish brigadier.
-It was converted into a hotel in 1853, and in 2011 had 210 rooms, furnished with dark oak.
+It was converted into a hotel in 1853.
 The Chagall was established in the 1950s and has reproductions of Marc Chagall paintings in the rooms.
-Radisson Blu Limfjord Hotel, operated by the Radisson Hotels chain, contains 188 rooms and has the Italian restaurant Vero Gusto.
-The Park Hotel, opposite the railway station, was established in 1917.
-Other hotels include Cabinn Aalborg, Hotel Hvide Hus, Hotel Krogen and Prinsen Hotel.
+Other hotels include Radisson Blu Limfjord Hotel, Park Hotel, Cabinn Aalborg, Hotel Hvide Hus, Hotel Krogen and Prinsen Hotel.
 Several banks including Danske Bank, Forex, Jyske Bank, Spar Nord and Nordea have branches in Aalborg.